BrainhackWestern/BrainhackWestern.github.io/docs/annual-update.md

 ```
 NEXT_PUBLIC_URL='/brainhack_western_test_site'
 ```

 so that `NEXT_PUBLIC_URL` is set according to the repository name of your fork.
+If you want the google maps inlay to work on your staging site, you'll also need to set `NEXT_PUBLIC_MAPS_EMBED_API_KEY` to a key scoped to your staging site URL ([see here](https://developers.google.com/maps/documentation/embed/map-generator#create-project)).
 Then commit all your changes and push them back to the server:

 ```
 git push origin